 University of California, Los Angeles – College of Letters and Science

 The bioinformatics graduate program at UCLA is an interdepartmental degree.
-They offer a PhD in bioinformatics and a master’s of science in bioinformatics.
+Currently, they offer a PhD in bioinformatics but starting with the 2022 application cycle they will also be offering a master’s of science in bioinformatics.
 This is a research-centric program and students will be engaged in lab work from the very first year.
 Upon completion of core studies, students will be expected to develop a thesis and then complete original research on their subject.

 Cross-disciplinary collaboration is a strong hallmark of this degree.
 UCLA has housed the schools of Medicine, Engineering, Life Sciences, Mathematical and Physical Sciences, and Public Health in the same area to facilitate this.
 As with most PhD programs, admissions are highly competitive.
 Candidates should submit a strong statement of interest highlighting their research areas of interest along with letters of recommendation and any already completed research.